Fossil trade

 The fossil trade is the purchase and sale of fossils.
-This is many times done illegally with stolen fossils, and many important scientific specimens are lost each year.
+This is at times done illegally with stolen fossils, and important scientific specimens are lost each year.
 The trade is lucrative, and many celebrities collect fossils.

 The fossil trade has attracted criticism from many paleontologists, who regard the private ownership of fossils to be damaging to science.

 History

-The auction of the Tyrannosaurus skeleton known as Sue in 1997 for $8.3 million is considered to have caused an increased interest in the fossil trade.
+Ever since the early 19th century, there has been a considerable commercial interest in fossils.
+The increasing growth of the fossil market in recent decades is often traced back to the auction of the Tyrannosaurus skeleton known as Sue in 1997 for $8.3 million.
 According to the head of science and natural history at Christie's, James Hyslop, the market in fossils has been growing consistently since 2007.
 Due to the increased awareness of the lucrative nature of fossils, many landowners have become more reluctant to work with scientists, preferring to instead offer prospecting rights to the highest bidder.

 The international trade in fossils for use in alternative medicine, commonly referred to as "dragon bone", was worth US$700 million annually as of 2010.

 Fossil poaching is common in Mongolia.
 In five years, the United States Immigration and Customs Enforcement seized $44 million worth of smuggled fossils.
 Fossils from Mongolia and China, which are illegal to export, are often claimed to be from Central Asia.

 Fossils sold through the fossil trade are often composites of multiple specimens, not necessarily from a single species, combined to look like one skeleton.

 Legality

+Whether the trade in fossils is legal depends on the legislation in a given jurisdiction, and the legal classification of fossils is highly fragmented: depending on local laws, fossil might be considered as minerals, antiquities, cultural artifacts, fossils in their own right, or not fall into any of these categories at all.

 In the United States, it is legal to sell fossils collected on private land.
-In Mongolia, Brazil, and China, the export of fossils is illegal.
+In Mongolia and China the export of fossils is illegal.
+Brazil considers all fossils as federal assets and prohibits their trade since 1942, banned the permanent exports of holotypes and other fossils of national interest in 1990, and requires permits by the Ministry of Science, Technology and Innovation for permanent exports.